 Professor Maralyn Druce from Queen Mary University of London has been announced as a new National Teaching Fellow by Advance HE today.

 Queen Mary’s Faculty of Humanities and Social Sciences has invested in several new strategic lectureships.
-Over the next few weeks we will be featuring each of our new recruits and showcasing their research.
+Over the past few weeks we featured some of our new recruits and showcased their research.